git-disl/Perception-Poisoning/README.md

 This repository contains the source code for the following papers in our lab:
-* Ka-Ho Chow and Ling Liu, "Perception Poisoning in Federated Learning," IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications (TPS), Virtual Conference, Dec.
+* Ka-Ho Chow and Ling Liu, "Perception Poisoning Attacks in Federated Learning," IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications (TPS), Virtual Conference, Dec.
 13-15, 2021.

 ## Installation and Dependencies
 This project runs on Python 3.6.
 You are highly recommended to create a virtual environment to make sure the dependencies do not interfere with your current programming environment.
 GPUs will be used to accelerate the process of DNN training.